buildkite/agent/EXPERIMENTS.md

 ## Available Experiments

+### `no-fake-exits`

+Avoid returning `-1` exit codes from processes which were killed.
+This value comes from Go's process management code, rather than the system, which can cause confusion.
+In concert with reporting the signal which terminated a process, this gives you a complete and accurate picture of the POSIX exit state of processes run in the agent.

+**Status**: correcting a historical bug, but holding back for a major release to avoid breaking peoples' workflows.
+We'd like this to be the standard behaviour in 4.0. 👍👍

 ### `git-mirrors`

 Maintain a single bare git mirror for each repository on a host that is shared amongst multiple agents and pipelines.
 Checkouts reference the git mirror using `git clone --reference`, as do submodules.